DinisCruz/Book_Generation_Z_Developer/content/1.introduction/how-to-get-a-job.md

 There is a lot of competition out there and if you look at what is coming next, namely AI and the next billion internet users, you'll need to maximise your chances and opportunities.

-I really like the Gen Z realization that a job is something that should be rewarding and not just a way to make money.
+I really like the Gen Z realisation that a job is something that should be rewarding and not just a way to make money.
 After all, the best job is when you are paid to do something that you would do for free.
-Although I am very fortunate to be in that situation, where I love my job and what I do every day, it didn't happened by accident.
+Although I am very fortunate to be in that situation, where I love my job and what I do every day, it didn't happen by accident.
 I made a number of key decisions in my life, some with very short-term negative implications, that allowed me to align what I love to do with what the market wants to pay.

 **Being passionate and loving your job**